phiroict/kafka-packer-terraform-aws/README.md

 **Phase 1**
 This script will create an AMI with Apache Kafka installed and with all of the required initialization scripts.
+Tools: packer, aws-vault.

 **Phase 2**
 The AMI resulting from this script should be the one used to instantiate a Kafka server (standalone or cluster).
+Tools : Terragrunt, Terraform, aws-vault

 **Phase 3**
 The configuration for anything else than stand alone is done by ansible.
+Tools: Ansible

 # TL;DR

 **Step Zero**
 You need:
 - An AWS account with key and secret key to accounts that allow you to create ec2, security groups, vpc, subnets, ssh keys etc.